 1. 2nd-11th Lord Connection: The Foundational Dhana Yoga

-When the lord of the 2nd house (stored wealth) and the lord of the 11th house (income and gains) are conjunct, in mutual aspect, or exchange signs (परिवर्तन), the chart has a direct pipeline between earning capacity and wealth retention.
+When the lord of the 2nd house (stored wealth) and the lord of the 11th house (income and gains) are conjunct, in mutual aspect, or exchange signs (परिवर्तन), the chart has a direct channel between earning capacity and wealth retention.
 This is the most commonly occurring Dhana Yoga and the one most directly felt in day-to-day financial life.

 2. 2nd-9th Lord Connection: Fortune Meets Accumulation

 This combination links stored wealth with divine fortune.
-When the 2nd lord connects with the 9th lord, wealth arrives through fortunate circumstances — ancestral property, father’s support, righteous business, or simply being in the right place at the right time.
+When the 2nd lord connects with the 9th lord, wealth may come through fortunate circumstances - ancestral property, father’s support, righteous business, or simply being in the right place at the right time.
 If Jupiter is one of the lords involved, the effect intensifies because Jupiter is the natural धन कारक (dhana karaka), the significator of wealth.

-3. 5th–9th Lord Connection: Lakshmi Yoga Variant
+3. 5th-9th Lord Connection: Lakshmi-Sthana Wealth

 4. 5th-11th Lord Connection: Speculation to Profit